dotnet/fsharp/scratch/docs/Log.md

         builder.Return(
             (fun x -> // Any pattern matching happens once (fun y ->
-                    builder.YieldFrom(
                     let n = 1 in
                     builder.Combine( // The slightly strange injection of Combine must surely already have corresponding logic when we're using Bind instead?
 Can we work from that to build the logic for the desuagring here? builder.Yield(x + n),
-                            let m = 2 in // Names only in scope as CE syntax would imply builder.Yield(y + m)))))),
+                        let m = 2 in // Names only in scope as CE syntax would imply builder.Yield(y + m))))),
-        aExpr),
-    bExpr)
+        Some 10),
+    Some 20)
 ```